- Child Safety Seats

 The Ankeny Police Department wants to help you and your child.
 We have four certified safety seat technicians on staff to help recommend, install, and properly secure a child's safety seat in your vehicle.

 An Iowa Governors Traffic Safety Bureau study identified the following frequently observed types of misuse or non-use of child safety restraints:

-An infant should be forward facing after 1 year and weigh at least 20 pounds to reduce the risk of cervical spine injury in the event of a crash.
-Many infant-only seats and convertible seats are tested up to 20 or 22 pounds rear-facing, which is a problem when an infant reaches 20-22 pounds before his/her first birthday.
+An infant should be forward-facing after 1 year and weigh at least 20 pounds to reduce the risk of cervical spine injury in the event of a crash.
+Many infant-only seats and convertible seats are tested up to 20 or 22 pounds rear-facing, which is a problem when an infant reaches 20 to 22 pounds before their first birthday.
 Fortunately, there are seats for weights higher than 22 pounds in the rear-facing position.

-Air bags have been designed to help protect adults in a front-end collision, but not children.
+Airbags have been designed to help protect adults in front-end collisions, but not children.
 So it is very important that all children ages 12 and under or less than 5 feet tall be properly restrained in the back seat.
 If it is absolutely necessary for a child to ride in the front seat of a car with a passenger-side air bag:

 - Move the front seat as far back away from the dashboard as possible.